Ginkgotoxin: Occurrence

 Seeds and phytopharmaceuticals derived from the plant Ginkgo biloba are dietary supplements used to improve memory, brain metabolism, and blood flow, and to treat neuronal disorders.
 It has been long used for a wide range of medicinal purposes.
 For instance, in Japan and China, Ginkgo biloba is used to treat cough, bronchial asthma, irritable bladder and alcohol use disorder.

 Ginkgotoxin is found in the seeds and, in lesser amounts, in the leaves of Ginkgo biloba.
 The seeds can be consumed as is and the leaves can be used to prepare the dietary supplements.
-Analyses of raw seeds from eight different location in Japan by high-performance liquid chromatography showed concentrations of ginkgotoxin varying from 0.173 to 0.4 mg/g of seeds.
+Analyses of raw seeds from eight different locations in Japan by high-performance liquid chromatography showed concentrations of ginkgotoxin varying from 0.173 to 0.4 mg/g of seeds.
 Also, there is a seasonal variation of ginkgotoxin concentration in the seeds.
 The maximum has been observed in August.
 Analyses of the powder of Ginkgo biloba capsules revealed the presence of ginkgotoxin.
-However, as the leaves contain very small amounts that are not of toxicological relevance, it shouldn't pose any threat to the consumers.
+However, as most oral supplements are made from the leaves, which contain only small amounts of ginkgotoxin, below the level of toxicological relevance.